erdnaxeli/castblock/README.md

   Adjust this value to skip multiple adjacent segments that don't overlap.
 * `--mute-ads`: enable auto mute during native YouTube ads.
 These are different from in-video sponsors, and are typically blocked by browser extension ad blockers.
+* `--skip-ads`: enable auto skip during native YouTube ads.
+These are different from in-video sponsors, and are typically blocked by browser extension ad blockers.

 All options can also be read from the environment variables: